sharavsambuu/learning-drl/README.md

 # Other things I will learn in the near future

+    - Find some environments with Sparse Rewards settings
+    - Mess with sequential decision making using PPO
+    - Try to implement GRPO in general sparse rewards settings
     - Align some small LLMs to some preference texts using PPO
     - Try to build minimum viable reasoner, using GRPO of DeepSeek R1